GluuFederation/docs-gg-prod/docs/source/upgrade.md

 !!!
 Important
     Upgrades should always be thoroughly scoped and tested on a development environment first.

 1. Take a backup of your `Kong` and `Konga` database.
 Use the following command to export a Database.
+Make sure your `postgresql` service is started.

       ```
       pg_dump --dbname=postgresql://<user>:<password>@localhost:5432/konga > konga.sql
       pg_dump --dbname=postgresql://<user>:<password>@localhost:5432/kong > kong.sql
       ```

       If you get `Ident authentication failed for user ...` problem then you need to update the file `/var/lib/pgsql/10/data/pg_hba.conf`.
 Set `host .. .. .. ident` to `host .. .. .. md5`.
+After this change you need to restart the `service postgresql restart` service.

 1. Take a backup of `/opt/gluu-gateway/konga/config/local.js`, `/etc/kong/kong.conf` and `/opt/oxd-server/data/oxd_db.mv.db`.
 Run the following command.